• Skip to primary navigation

 Also, our bus was overbooked and while we were lucky to have a seat, there were several people sitting on the floor in the aisle.

 The absence of crazy traffic makes renting a bicycle an excellent way to explore Vientiane.
-Below you can find some of my recommended things to do in Vientiane.
+Below you can find some of the recommended things to do in Vientiane.

 The Patuxai in Vientiane Laos